iluvjava/Maths/Notebook 2.0/CSE 546 (Machine Learning Fundamentals)/SVD Optimization Flavor.md

 \max_{U^TU = I} \Vert U^TX\Vert_F = \max_{U^TU = I}\sum_{i}^{} \Vert u_i^TX\Vert_2^2
 $$

-**The Interpratation is**: get all the data point, projected it onto all the orthogonal subspace we had, and we want to maximize the variance alone the orthogonal subspace $U$.
+**The Interpratation is**: get all the data point, projected it onto all the orthogonal subspace we had, and we want to maximize the variance along the orthogonal subspace $U$.
 Note: $U^TU$ is the covariance matrix of the alternate subspace.
 Now:

 $$
 \max_{U^TU = I}\sum_{i}^{} \Vert u_i^TX\Vert_2^2 = \max_{U^TU = I} \sum_{i}^{}